pudly/schmopera-hugo/content/articles/stuff-to-see-in-january.md

 ---
-title: Stuff to see in January
+title: "Stuff to see in January"
 ---

 <h3>Sunday, January 11th, 3:30pm, Trinity St. Paul's:<br>